Selena Gomez: 2017–2019: Standalone releases and 13 Reasons Why

 In May 2017, Gomez released the single "Bad Liar", alongside a vertical music video which was available for streaming only through Spotify; it was the first-ever music video to premiere on Spotify.
 The song received universal acclaim from music critics, with some deeming it Gomez's best song to date; Billboard ranked it as the best song of 2017.
 Rolling Stone ranked "Bad Liar" at number 39 on its 2019 list of best songs of the 2010s.
 Winston Cook-Wilson of Spin magazine found Gomez's vocals pristine and the track "charmingly weird", calling its lyrics and sample usage "harebrained but ultimately brilliant".
-He appreciated "Bad Liar" for eschewing contemporary radio trends, concluding that it "mostly just sounds like itself, and there's no higher compliment to pay it.
 Gomez released the single "Fetish" featuring rapper Gucci Mane two month later.
 In October 2017, Gomez and EDM producer Marshmello released the single "Wolves".
 The song was a commercial success, and reached the top ten on charts in Australia, Canada, the U.K, and several European countries, peaking at number twenty in the U.S. Later that year, Gomez was named Billboard's Woman of the Year, in recognition of her influence and commercial success.

 In May 2018, Gomez released the single "Back to You", from the 13 Reasons Why Season 2 Soundtrack.
-The song reached the top five on charts in Australia and Canada, and peaked at number eighteen in the U.S. Gomez once again voiced the character Mavis in Hotel Transylvania 3: Summer Vacation, released in July of that year.
-With box office earnings of $528 million, the film was a commercial success, and received mixed to positive reviews.
-Gomez featured on DJ Snake's song "Taki Taki" alongside Ozuna and Cardi B, released in September 2018.
-The single achieved global success, reaching the top ten in Canada, France, Germany, Italy, and topped the charts in Spain and several Latin American countries.
-It also peaked at number eleven in the U.S. The song received nominations for the Billboard Music Award and the iHeartRadio Music Award for Latin Song of the Year, but ultimately won Song of the Year at the 2019 Latin American Music Awards.
+It reached the top-ten in a variety of charts in European countries, top-five in Australia and Canada, and reached top-twenty in the U.S. and the U.K. Gomez voiced Mavis again in Hotel Transylvania 3: Summer Vacation, which was released in July.
+With box office earnings of US$528 million, the film was a commercial success, and received mixed to positive reviews.
+Gomez featured on DJ Snake's song "Taki Taki" alongside Ozuna and Cardi B, released in September.
+The single achieved global success, reaching the top-ten in Canada, France, Germany, Italy, topped the charts in Spain and several Latin American countries, and peaked at number eleven in the U.S. The song has received numerous awards and nominations including, nominations for the two Billboard Music Awards and, but ultimately won Song of the Year at the 2019 Latin American Music Awards.
 From 2011 to 2018, Gomez had a streak of 16 consecutive top 40 hits on the Billboard Hot 100, which is the longest active run of any artist according to Billboard.
-Gomez also featured on Julia Michaels's single "Anxiety", released in January 2019, and released the following month a collaboration with Tainy, Benny Blanco and J Balvin, titled "I Can't Get Enough".
+Gomez also featured on Julia Michaels's song "Anxiety", released in January 2019, and the following month, her collaboration titled "I Can't Get Enough" with Benny Blanco, Tainy and J Balvin, was released.